leftlogic/heroku-101/README.md

 ... keep pressing enter ...
 ```

 You now have a shiny new `package.json`.
+Heroku uses it to run your code.

 We need to make some changes to it, however.
-Open it up, and make it match the following (you can leave the `name` alone, `engines` is the important bit).
+Open it up, and make it match the following (you can leave the `name` alone, `engines` is the important bit):

 ```json
 {